M-archand/ST-StageTimeConvert/README.md

 # ST-StageTimeConvert
 A python script to convert your sharptimer stage times into a csv for db upload.
+(Tested on version 3.12)

 Example usage from cmd: